fattahpour/kafka-orchestrator/README.md

 This project provides an automated and scalable Apache Kafka cluster management setup using Docker Compose.
 It leverages KRaft mode for a Zookeeper-less architecture and uses `bitnami/kafka` Docker images, tailored for local containerized environments and testing.
-Monitoring is provided via Prometheus, Grafana, and a Kafka exporter.
+Monitoring is provided via Prometheus, Grafana, the Kafka exporter, and Kafka UI.

 # Kafka Docker Compose Setup (KRaft Mode with Bitnami Images)

 This project provides a Docker Compose setup for running a Zookeeper-less Apache Kafka cluster locally using KRaft mode with `bitnami/kafka` images.
-It includes monitoring via Prometheus, Grafana, and a Kafka exporter.
+It includes monitoring via Prometheus, Grafana, the Kafka exporter, and Kafka UI.

 ## Prerequisites